Rosario + Vampire: Plot

 In Hong Kong, Tsukune and the gang learn the truth about Moka's identity: she was infused with First Ancestor blood by her mother Akasha Bloodriver, who sacrificed herself to protect them from Alucard, the original First Ancestor vampire.
 Moka's eldest half-sister Aqua infiltrates the Huang manor and captures Moka to bring to Fairy Tale, which suspects that Moka is the key to reviving Alucard.
 While his friends train their powers, Tsukune has his body altered by Tohofuhai to handle the upcoming challenges.

 Tsukune and the gang infiltrate the Hanging Garden: a sky fortress that serves as Fairy Tale's headquarters.
 They face opposition from their leader and matriarch of the Shuzen family Gyokuro Shuzen, who sends the leaders of the Fairy Tale Branches after them for a series of fights.
 The group eventually reaches Moka, but must face her half-sisters Aqua and Kalua.
 Gyokuro snatches Moka's rosario in order to control Alucard.
 A character called the Masked King reveals himself to be a clone of Alucard's original vampire form.
 He reveals that he has manipulated both Fairy Tale and its opposition to determine whether the rosario could control him, and then merges with his monster self, who goes on a rampage in Tokyo.

 Moka is mortally wounded, but Tsukune revives her by removing all his holy locks and transforming himself into a First Ancestor vampire.
 They beat down Alucard, but he revives and reveals that he has hatched eggs in Japan's major cities.
 Tsukune's friends and allies, along with the two other Dark Lords, band together to fight Alucard and his clones.
 Tsukune puts Moka's rosario on Alucard, which awakens Akasha inside his monster body.
 Akasha tells Alucard to give up the fight, and they cast a self-disintegration spell.
 Now that the existence of monsters is known in the human world, coexistence is now even harder to achieve; however, Tsukune is confident that he and his friends can do it.

-Conception
+Production

 Ikeda drew inspiration from the monster manga series Kaibutsu-kun and has incorporated some references later into the first serialization of the Rosario+Vampire manga.
 In an interview at Lucca Comics 2012, Ikeda said he is a big fan of Tim Burton and was inspired by his works, including The Nightmare Before Christmas, and particularly Edward Scissorhands because the monster has a sensitive soul.
 His first character design was Moka, a beautiful girl vampire with a crucifix around her neck; he then created the school of monsters and Tsukune afterwards.
 He credits the beautiful girls for the series' popularity and added the fighting elements.
 After the series ended in Monthly Shōnen Jump but was going to be featured in Jump Square, he retitled the second series to give it a sense of renewal.